cran-task-views/Hydrology/Hydrology.md

     catchments by spatial interpolation in order to finally simulate streamflow following de Lavenne et al. (2016) [doi:10.1002/2016WR018716](doi:10.1002/2016WR018716).

--   `r pkg("smnet")`: Fits flexible additive models to data on stream networks, taking account of flow-connectivity of the network.
-    Models are fitted using penalised least squares.

 -   `r github("cvitolo/curvenumber")`: This package is an implementation of the Curve Number, a well established method for